-Lighting: It is importance to watch for glare which can cause accidents and to layer the light for task and ambiance.
+Lighting: It is important to watch for glare which can cause accidents and to layer the light for task and ambiance.
 Window coverings should be put on a remote to be easier and safer to control/adjust lighting during the day.

 Seating: When selecting seating it is important to have handles that come to the front of the seat which will make it easier to get out of.

-Kitchens: Cabinets should be designed to allow easy access with large drawers and base cabinets with roll outs and lazy-suzans.
+Kitchens: Cabinets should be designed to allow easy access with large drawers and base cabinets with roll-outs and lazy-suzans.
 Select pull-down shelving and place the upper wall cabinetry three inches lower than conventional height when possible.
 Use solid surface materials for the countertops with carrying heights.
 There should be 42” between counters.
 Faucets are the easiest to maneuver when they have leaver handles and pull outs.
 Thermostatic or anti-scald controls are useful features.
 Lower appliances like the microwave and raise the dishwasher and be sure that buttons are easy to read and push.

 Bathrooms: It is important to eliminate any thresholds and shower curtains and to add texture to benches to prevent falls.

 Cabinets should be multiple heights (30” -36”) to allow for different tasks.
-Consider hi-style toilets that sit 18”-21” height.
+Consider hi-style toilets that sit 18”-21” in height.
 The tub should have an area to sit and swing legs into the tub instead of stepping over an edge.
-Provide grab bars and slip resistance flooring as well as a hand held shower, shampoo niche and scones for extra light.
+Provide grab bars and slip resistance flooring as well as a handheld shower, shampoo niche and scones for extra light.
 Radiant heated floors and half walls in open showers help with loss of heat.

-Electrical, Lighting, Safety and Security: Light switches (Rocker or touch light switches), thermostats and other environmental controls placed in accessible locations no higher than 48 inches from floor.
+Electrical, Lighting, Safety and Security: Light switches (Rocker or touch light switches), thermostats and other environmental controls are placed in accessible locations no higher than 48 inches from the floor.
 There needs to be a clear access space of 30 inches by 48 inches in front of switches and controls.
-Easy-to-see and read thermostats and pre-programmed thermostats with electrical outlets 15 inches on center from floor are important.
-Install a high-tech security/intercom system that can be monitored, with the heating, air conditioning and lighting, from any TV in the house.
+Easy-to-see and read thermostats and pre-programmed thermostats with electrical outlets 15 inches on center from the floor are important.
+Install a high-tech security/intercom system that can be monitored, with the heating, air conditioning, and lighting, from any TV in the house.
 Security with a direct wired to police, fire, and a flashing porch light or 911 switch.
-Add an audible and visual strobe light system to indicate when the doorbell, telephone or smoke or CO2 detectors have been activated.
+Add an audible and visual strobe light system to indicate when the doorbell, telephone or smoke, or CO2 detectors have been activated.

-Dwell Magazine highlights universal design with a story about a renovated modern home in Seattle that features universal access space planning and ADA compliance.
+Dwell Magazine highlights the universal design with a story about a renovated modern home in Seattle that features universal access space planning and ADA compliance.
 (9/15/2010).
 Click here